daliborivanovic83/MatchIt-testing-/Bugs.md

 web app (windows 10 )

-Summary: Visual bug in Oglasi section medior android developer “None” and all the other advertisements shown not only the one stated here.
+Summary: Visual bug in Oglasi section medior android developer "None" and all the other advertisements shown not only the one stated here.

 Steps to reproduce: